 Virginia’s lakes and waterways provide countless opportunities for recreation in the Commonwealth.
 Boating continues to be a popular pastime, but serious accidents on the water are unfortunately common.
+When this occurs, a seasoned personal injury attorney can provide insight.

 For 2018, Virginia reported 82 boating incidents involving 97 vessels and 41 injuries.
 There were 12 fatalities, with alcohol being a known factor in 17% of the fatal accidents.
 The property damage that resulted from these accidents cost Virginia boaters $411,961.